Bomb attack near Afghan capital kills influential governor

 No one claimed responsibility.

-Jamal was a close friend of President Hamid Karzai and served as his campaign manager during his successful bid for re-election in 2009.
+Jamal was close to President Hamid Karzai and was a senior official in his successful campaign for re-election in 2009.

-He had already survived at least one attempt on his life, when a suicide bomber in a car attacked him, killing his guards and a local official in 2007.

 Darwish said the bomb had been planted inside the mosque and detonated remotely.
 Police initially said a suicide bomber had been responsible.